Content Marketing Manager at Leadspace

 In fact, AI can process unlimited quantities of data — which is just as well, when you consider the huge volume of information contained within an enterprise company’s CRM for example.

-Advanced, AI-powered predictive analytics is one such application — enabling companies to accurately predict which leads are most likely to convert, and prioritize resources accordingly.
+Advanced, AI-powered predictive analytics is one such application — enabling companies to accurately predict which leads and accounts are most likely to convert, and prioritize resources accordingly.

-Account-based marketing itself has a similar function for lead generation — though as an approach to marketing as opposed to a technical solution.
+Account-based marketing itself has a similar function for demand generation — though as an approach to marketing as opposed to a technical solution.

-ABM makes lead gen much simpler and more effective.
+ABM makes demand gen much simpler and more effective.
 It increases the productivity of your sales and marketing reps themselves by directing their efforts more efficiently.

 First, ABM dictates identifying and focusing on a handful of named accounts – that is, those companies for whom your product or service is most well suited.
 Then, sales and marketing work on zeroing in on the few key influencers and decision-makers within those accounts, and tailor their content and pitches directly to them.